Big Brother (franchise): Other editions

 There are also "test runs", with a group of celebrities (or journalists) living in the house for several days to test it.
 There are occasions where people who have auditioned for the show are also put in the house, most notably in the British edition, where many housemates claim to have met before.
 These series have been televised in Argentina, Bulgaria, Czech Republic, Germany, Mexico, the Pacific region, the Philippines and Spain.
-In some cases, it is not broadcast, but in others, such as the US edition, it is used as a promotional tool.
+In some cases, it is not broadcast, but in others, such as the American edition, it is used as a promotional tool.